plasma4/magix-extras/README.md

 ```
 https://adrthegamedev.github.io/LawsOfFood/lawsoffood.js
 ```
-Laws of Food Mod but with no influence cost (does not require Magix):
+Laws of Food Mod but with no influence cost (does not require Magix, but has the functionality of Don't Eat Herbs):
 ```
 https://adrthegamedev.github.io/LawsOfFood/lawsoffoodfree.js
 ```